cristeaibogdan/hephaestus-api/README.md

 - Frontend built with Angular
 - Backend developed using Java ( **you are here 📍** )

-The backend application is deployed on **Azure**.
+**Backend is hosted on Azure with a burst configuration, which means it may temporarily shut down when idle.
+If the service doesn't respond immediately, try refreshing a few times to wake it up.**

 You can access the following services:

 - **[OpenAPI Docs](https://api-gateway.orangesmoke-f68e1158.northeurope.azurecontainerapps.io/webjars/swagger-ui/index.html)**
   Explore and test all the API endpoints in the backend.